Eric-Le-Ge/tfx/tfx/examples/cifar10/README.md

 ```
 The trained model is located at `~/cifar10/serving_model_lite/tflite`

 This model is ready to be used for object detection with MLKit.
 Follow MLKit's [documentation](https://developers.google.com/ml-kit/vision/object-detection/custom-models/android)  to set up an App and use it.

+### Train the model on GKE

+To speed up model training with a distributed node pool on Google Kubernetes Engine (GKE), you may follow the instructions in `distributed/README.md`.

 ## Acknowledge Data Source
 ```
 @TECHREPORT{Krizhevsky09learningmultiple,